OctopusDeploy/docs/docs/deployment-process/steps/index.md

 Octopus includes built-in step templates that have been developed by the Octopus team to handle the most common deployment scenarios.
 In addition to the built-in step templates, there are also [Community Step Templates](/docs/deployment-process/steps/community-step-templates.md) that have been contributed by the community.
 You can also use the built-in step templates as the base to create [custom steps templates](/docs/deployment-process/steps/custom-step-templates.md) to use across your projects.

-## Adding Steps to Your Deployment Processes
+## Adding steps to your deployment processes

 1. Navigate to your [project's](/docs/projects/index.md) overview page by selecting **Projects** and clicking on the project you are working with.
 2. Click the **DEFINE YOUR DEPLOYMENT PROCESS** button, and click **ADD STEP**.